Diagnosis and Treatment of Patellofemoral Pain Syndrome (Runner’s Knee) in Wake County

 A key step to preventing runner’s knee is to avoid overstressing your knees.
 This can be accomplished by incorporating stretches into your exercise or running routine, gradually increasing your physical activity level, and investing in the proper equipment for exercise, such as good-quality running shoes.
 Weight loss may also be recommended if excess weight is putting extra stress on your knees.
 Always remember to warm up before you exercise and avoid certain exercises that may have caused knee pain in the past.

 Expert Knee Care at Raleigh Orthopaedic

 Those in need of comprehensive orthopedic care in Wake County, NC can trust the knee specialists at Raleigh Orthopaedic to deliver the quality care you are looking for.
 We work with patients facing a wide range of knee conditions and injuries, providing our expertise from diagnosis to recovery.
-If you suspect you may have runner’s knee or another painful orthopedic condition, please contact us to schedule an appointment at one of our six convenient locations today.
+If you suspect that you may have runner’s knee or another painful orthopedic condition, please contact us to schedule an appointment at one of our convenient clinic locations in Wake County today.